Four New titles for 2023-2024! (2 English, 2 French):

 There is an ordering feature on the Shop page.
 You can order 30 titles with just one click!
 (Or sets of 2, 3, 4, 5 or 6 of the Foxy titles).
 Check out The Foxy Adventure Collection.
 If you click on “Options”, you can select either English or French books.
 Please note that this collection does not include the 6 nonfiction titles.
 They can be ordered individually or in sets of 6.

 The Foxy and Friends Books website is able to accept online orders with eTransfer, credit cards or PayPal.
 Go to the Shop Books page for online orders (English only at this time for individual titles; French or English for book bundles, sorry for any inconvenience).

 Follow Foxy and Friends Books on Facebook!
 Click here.

-Are you looking for resources to support BC’s New Curriculum?
+Are you looking for resources to support the BC Curriculum?
 Foxy and Friends Books are a great choice!
 Check out the “Curriculum Links” page for more information.